Cartographer

 Overview

+Cartographer pins named bookmarks into the mission journal — checkpoints.
+Each checkpoint stores a JSON state snapshot plus a journal cursor (the ID of the last entry at the time the checkpoint was made).
+The two together let an operator answer “where were we at 14:32?” and “what happened since?” — first by reading the snapshot, then by replaying the journal entries past the cursor.
 Crucially, restore is advisory: it produces a report (checkpoint + divergence), not a database mutation.
 Cartographer never rewrites a mission’s history — that’s the Crew Journal’s job, and journals are append-only by design.
 When the operator actually wants to “go back and try a different path”, the right operation is fork: spawn a fresh mission whose journal starts from the parent’s checkpoint cursor.
 The new mission has its own ID, its own row, its own audit timeline; the original mission keeps running (or stays paused) without contamination.
 This is the same model Git’s branch-from-commit takes — Cartographer is the mission-level equivalent, and the fork_of column on the new mission’s row is the equivalent of a parent SHA pointer.

-The subsystem itself is small: a single table (checkpoints), one handler file (internal/api/cartographer.go), and a thin CLI wrapper.
+The subsystem itself is small: a single table (checkpoints), one handler file (internal/api/cartographer_handler.go), and a thin CLI wrapper.
 There’s no scheduler, no background worker, no extra ports — checkpoints are written by explicit operator action and read on demand.
 The four operations are List (enumerate bookmarks for a mission), Restore (advisory diff against the journal), Fork (spawn the new mission anchored at the cursor), and Delete (drop a checkpoint; forks that reference it via fork_of are orphaned, not cascaded).
 Workspace-scope and crew-scope access checks ride on the same RBAC the rest of the API uses.

 From a checkpoint you can: